APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 ## Installation Instructions - Windows 64-Bit

-To build the FSO Lab DevOps immutable VM images, the following open source software needs to be installed on the host Windows machine:
+For Windows environments, the following open source software needs to be installed on the host Windows machine:

 -	Git 2.34.1 for Win64
 -	Packer 1.7.8